From Baptist Health South Florida

 The research findings based on fitness trackers closely align with new World Health Organization guidelines, which recommend 150-300 minutes of moderate intensity, or 75-150 minutes of vigorous intensity physical activity, every week to counter sedentary behavior.
 The American Heart Association (AHA) also recommends at least 150 minutes per week of moderate-intensity aerobic activity or 75 minutes per week of vigorous aerobic activity, or a combination of both.

 Prime examples of moderate-intensity aerobic exercise are brisk walking at a pace of at least 2.5 miles per hour, or cycling slower than 10 miles per hour, says the AHA.
+Examples of vigorous intensity include race walking, jogging, running or cycling at 10 miles per hour or faster.

 “Our credo is ‘never slow down,’ even for people in their 70s and 80s,” said Mark Caruso, M.D., an internal medicine physician with Baptist Health Primary Care.
 “We are a huge proponent of exercise for people of all ages.
 As you get older, cross training (aerobics and weights) benefits bone health and helps prevent osteoporosis.”